justanda/Penny-Pinchers-Beta/README.md

 ## Description

-Penny Pinchers Beta is an online store implemented as a PERN application
+Penny Pinchers Beta is an online store implemented as a PERN application, PostGres (db), Express (backend), React (frontend), Node.

 # Table of Contents